 Winthrop’s Eagle STEM Scholars Program educates and trains undergraduate biochemistry, biology,

-chemistry, and math students for direct matriculation into biomedical science and math PhD programs or for direct entry into graduate health professional schools.
+chemistry, computer science, and math students for direct matriculation into biomedical science and math PhD programs or for direct entry into graduate health professional schools.
 Selected scholars are first-generation undergraduates, college students with financial need, or members of groups traditionally underrepresented in the sciences.
 The Eagle STEM program prepares students for graduate work through long-term engagement in laboratory research as well as scholarly activities that include a rigorous science and math curriculum, academic seminars, and a strong community of like-minded and motivated science students with a common set of professional goals.
 The ultimate goal of the Eagle STEM Scholars program is to increase the number of doctoral degree awards for students from underrepresented segments of society.